oma219/spumoni/README.md

   -o OUTPUT_FILE
             name of output file.
 (Default: analyzed data to stdout, log to stderr)
 ```
+The script, `analyze_pml.py`, will output the analyzed data to `stdout`.
+To further understand the meaning of each column in the output, check out the following [README](https://github.com/oma219/spumoni/blob/main/analysis/README.md).

 # Example
 ### Download and Compile